Smart Building Software Development

 • Unified platform connecting HVAC, lighting, access control, and energy systems

-• Energy optimisation and space utilisation analytics built on actual building data
+• Energy optimization and space utilization analytics built on actual building data

 • Tenant portal and facilities management interface in a single platform